galaxyproject/training-material/topics/transcriptomics/tutorials/rna-seq-analysis-with-askomics-it/tutorial.md

 {:.no_toc}

 <!-- AskOmics intro -->
-AskOmics is a web application for data integration and query using the Semantic Web technologies.
-It helps users to convert multiple data sources (CSV/TSV files, GFF and BED annotation) into RDF triples, and perform complex queries using a user-friendly interface.
+AskOmics is a web application for data integration and querying using the Semantic Web technologies.
+It helps users to convert multiple data sources (CSV/TSV files, GFF and BED annotation) into "RDF triples" and store them in a specific kind of database: an "RDF triplestore".
+Under this form, data can then be queried using a specific language: "SPARQL".
+AskOmics hides the complexty of these technologies and and allows to perform complex queries using a user-friendly interface.
-During the integration step, AskOmics builds an RDF description of the data: the **abstraction**.
-This abstraction is used to explore the data and build the query.
-AskOmics can also integrate **abstraction** of distant endpoint.
-Abstraction are obtained using [abstractor](https://github.com/askomics/abstractor), a pyhton package to generatre RDF abstraction from distant endpoint.
-The query builder interface is used to create a path through the **abstraction** of each ressources.
-The path is converted to a SPARQL query that is sent to the multiple SPARQL endpoint.

 <!-- AskOmics for RNA-Seq -->
 AskOmics comes useful for cross-referencing results datasets with various reference data.
 For example, in RNA-Seq studies, we often need to filter the results on the fold change and the p-value, to get the most significant differentially expressed genes.
-If you are studying a particular phenotype and already know the position of some QTL associated to this phenotype, you would then want to cross this gene list with the reference annotation of the corresponding genome to get the genes locations.
-You would also determine which gene is located within a QTL related to the phenotype.
-Finaly, you would know if these genes have human homologs, and use the neXtProt database to get the location of the proteins coded by the homologs.
-The whole process involves several tools to parse and manipulate the different data format, and to map datasets on other.
+If you are studying a particular phenotype and already know the position of some QTL associated to this phenotype, you would then want to find the positions of the differentially expressed genes and determine which gene is located within one of those QTL.
+Finally, you would want to know if these genes have human homologs, and use the neXtProt database to get the location of the proteins coded by the homologs.
+The whole process involves several tools to parse and manipulate the different data format, and to map datasets on each other.
 AskOmics offer a solution to 1) automatically convert the multiple formats to RDF, 2) use a user-friendly interface to perform complex SPARQL queries on the RDF datasets to find the genes you are interested in, and 3) connect external SPARQL databases and link external data with your own.

 <!-- The data -->
 In this tutorial, we will use results from a differential expression analysis.
 This file is provided for you below.
 You could also generate the file yourself, by following the [RNA-Seq counts to gene tutorial]({% link topics/transcriptomics/tutorials/rna-seq-counts-to-genes/tutorial.md %}).
-The file used here was generated from limma-voom but you could use a file from any RNA-seq differential expression tool, such as edgeR or DESeq2, as long as it has the required columns (see below).
+The file used here was generated from limma-voom but you could use a file from any RNA-seq differential expression tool, such as edgeR or DESeq2, as long as it contains the required columns (see below).

-The differentially expressed results will be linked to the mouse genome annotation, in general feature format (GFF).
+The differentially expressed results will be linked to the official mouse genome annotation, in general feature format (GFF).
 The file provided is a subset of the mouse annotation (GRCm38.p6) obtained from [Ensembl](http://www.ensembl.org/Mus_musculus/Info/Index).

 We will use a file containing quantitative trait loci (QTL) information, to find if our differentially expressed genes are located inside a known QTL.
 This file is a subset of a query performed on [Mouse Genome Informatics](http://www.informatics.jax.org).

-A file from containing all homologies between mouse and human will be used to get the human homolog genes.
+A file containing all homologies between mouse and human will be used to get the human homolog genes.
 This file is provided by [MGI](http://www.informatics.jax.org/downloads/reports/index.html#homology).

-To link the human gene with neXtProt database, we will use the RDF abstraction of neXtProt.
-This file was obtained using [abstractor](https://github.com/askomics/abstractor) tool.

-In the differentially expressed file, and the homologs file, gene are described by a symbol.
-However, in the annotation file and neXtProt database, gene are represented by Ensembl id.
+In the differentially expressed file, and the homologs file, gene are described by a symbol (e.g. Pwgrq10).
+However, in the annotation file and neXtProt database, gene are represented by Ensembl id (e.g. ENSMUSG00000025969).
 To link the 2 datasets, we will need a file to map the gene symbol with Ensembl id.
 This file provided for you was previously generated with an AskOmics query on the mouse annotation file and the homolog file.

+To link the human gene with neXtProt database, we will use the RDF abstraction of neXtProt.
+This file was obtained using the [Abstractor](https://github.com/askomics/abstractor) tool.

+> ### {% icon details %} Abstraction
+> During the integration step, AskOmics builds an RDF description of the data: the **abstraction**.
+This abstraction is used to explore the data and build the query.
+> AskOmics can also integrate **abstraction** of distant endpoint.
+Abstraction are obtained using [abstractor](https://github.com/askomics/abstractor), a python package to generate RDF abstractions from distant endpoints.
+> The query builder interface is used to create a path through the **abstraction** of each ressources.
+The path is converted to a SPARQL query that is sent to the multiple SPARQL endpoint.
+{: .details}

 > ### Agenda
 >